Smart Contracts and Blockchain

 A smart contract is similar to contracts in the physical world, the only difference is they’re digital and are represented by a tiny computer program stored inside a blockchain.
 In simpler words, a smart contract is a software that stores rules for negotiating the terms of an agreement, automatically verifies fulfillment, and then executes the agreed terms.

 The main idea of a smart contract is to eliminate the reliance of a third party when it comes to business relations.
-Since a smart contract is stored inside a blockchain where all data is stored in a distributed manner, no one is in control of the money.
-In a decentralized business model, smart contracts replace any other trusted third party.

 Smart contracts used by blockchain